Thursday, May 30, 2024

 24601 Harrison St., Foresthill

-Watch blacksmiths craft period tools, view exhibits on mining, Native American Heritage, the lumber industry, fires & firefighting and life in the Victorian era.
-Visitors can enjoy Interactive Entertainment …bringing history to life.
-They are made up of notable outlaws and marshals who teach as well as entertain about the heritage of the Gold Rush.
-The Foresthill Divide Chamber of Commerce will also sponsor hands on kids activities, music, craft & food booths in the Memorial Park.
-More activities to be announced by the Chamber.
-The Forest Hill Divide Museum combines their Heritage Trail with the town’s annual Heritage Festival.
+Watch blacksmiths craft period tools.
+View exhibits on mining, Native American Heritage, the lumber industry, fires & firefighting on the divide, and life in the Victorian era.
+Plenty of food and craft booths, and hands-on activities for children.
+A championship gold mining team will be on hand to demonstrate and teach gold panning techniques.
+Visitors can also enjoy the recreation of history with Interactive Entertainment, a group of notable outlaws and marshals who teach as well as entertain about the heritage of the Gold Rush.
+The Foresthill Divide Museum combines the Heritage Trail with their annual Heritage Festival, so come prepared for a full day of adventure.

 Donner Summit Historical Society’s 20 Mile Museum and History Hub